nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 Thompson said verification must end somewhere.
 Here is where.

 The result grants exactly two things and names them.
-First, that the hash binds: two different records never share a commitment.
+First, that the hash binds: two different records never share a commitment, the fingerprint that stands for the whole record.
 We state that as absolute, which is an idealization, and we own it; real hash functions are collision-resistant against bounded adversaries, not collision-free, and the paper says how far that is from absolute.
 Second, that the verifier you run is the one you think you run.
 That is Thompson's moral read as a premise: you cannot check your ruler with the same ruler.
 Neither grant is an axiom of the mechanization.
 Inside the proof the axioms are Lean's own three and four of ours, which say only that entries and contexts are types, that a context exists, and that a second one differs from it.
 The two grants sit beneath the model, where the mathematics meets the world.

 Everything above those two is a statement about what a record can carry, and this is where the old question ends.
 Socrates knew there was